 1986.
 Software Engineering Environments.
 A conference book – my first experience of an edited collection of papers.

 1987.
-Software Engineering with Ada.
+Software Development with Ada.
 Ada was then a new programming language, perhaps the first language designed for large scale software engineering.
 I wrote this book with my friend and PhD supervisor Ron Morrison from St Andrews.
 We thought that Ada would take over the world but compiler development was badly managed and it never had the impact that it should have had outside of aerospace and defence.
 It was and is a good language (better than Java IMO).

 1989.
 Software Engineering, 3rd edition.
 The first hardback edition.
 It was the best-selling book in the International Computer Science series and AW gave me a leather bound edition.
 By this time, I was a full professor of computer science at Lancaster University and had less and less time for book writing.